Successful Blogging is Not About Becoming a Superstar

 I never was a blogging superstar though.
 I was successful, even popular but I wasn’t huge like many others before and after me.
 I think the main reason why I wasn’t is time and money.
 I had to do client work that paid immediately instead of blogging for revenue that would follow one day or was unstable depending on how many ads I sold etc.

-So my blogging brought me more SEO clients and even blogging clients.
+My blogging brought me more SEO clients and even blogging clients.

 I started working for them and neglected my own blogs.
 Long story short, the last really successful blog I have worked for has gotten the UK Search Awards for the best SEO blog in 2011 due to my success but I wasn’t even invited to the ceremony.
 The company I worked for has sacked me instead shortly after.

-I could start afresh and make my own blog as or even more successful as it was but it doesn’t feel the same as 5 years ago.
+I could start afresh and make my own blog as or even more successful as it was but it doesn’t feel the same as all these years ago.
 It’s not just that I’m older or something and maybe a bit frustrated with building up someone else’s brand and getting kicked out.

 It’s just that the days of superstar bloggers are over.